CEIAG Curriculum (Gatsby Benchmark 1)

 - An entitlement to all learners from year 8 to year 13 to have access to impartial careers advice and guidance during each academic year.

-- The commissioning of Impartial Advice by Matrix Accredited Careers Advisors, from our local Connexions service.
+- The commissioning of Impartial Advice by Matrix Accredited Careers Advisors.

 This code is based on the value that meeting the needs of our pupils should be at the heart of all CEIAG provision, policy and practice in our school.